 The United States entered Afghanistan in October 2001 as part of its War on Terror following the attacks of 9/11.
 The goal was to defeat Al-Qaeda and the Taliban quickly and decisively.
 But the conflict then dragged on for nearly 20 years.

 Afghanistan’s strategic location—it connects Central Asia and the Middle East to South and East Asia—makes it a “kind of a policy way station towards a political agenda,” explains Hanifi.
-So when large empires go to war in Afghanistan, they come up against other country’s attempts to expert their own influence in the region.
+So when large empires go to war in Afghanistan, they come up against other countries’ attempts to exert their own influence in the region.
 The same is true today.
 Just as the U.S. secretly armed the mujahideen, NATO has accused Iran of arming the Taliban in Afghanistan.

-Of course, there are many other factors that make Afghanistan a tough place to wage war in.
+There are many other factors that make Afghanistan a tough place to wage war in.
 Logistically, the terrain makes it difficult to move people and equipment.
 In addition, “the geographic factors of terrain inform cultural values,” says Hanifi, meaning that outside forces don’t always understand the unique relationship between the country’s 14 recognized ethnic groups and its various tribes.

 During its military engagement in Afghanistan, U.S. forces emphasized working with Pashtuns in creating a government in Afghanistan.
 But although they’re the ethnic majority, Pashtuns are spread across multiethnic and multilingual tribes.